Last Updated on October 13, 2021

 Don’t mock them with humour.
 Silence the chuckles whether you need a heart-to-heart, a diagnostic, or a doctor-to-patient chat.
 The whole premise of passive-aggressive humour is to offend.
 Maintain knowledge of what’s going on in yourself as well as the others around you.

 That is how being funny can help to be a carer.
-If you find the person you are caring for is struggling to get up the stairs, then look at recommending them buying a stairlift.
+If you find the person caring for is struggling to get up the stairs, then recommend buying a stairlift.
 This will mean they can gain some of their freedom again.
 You can purchase straight stairlifts and curved stairlifts, so this will cater for all stairs.
 Please note that stairlift prices may vary for different models.